nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

         ```no-highlight title="Start and enable at start up of the MySQL service"
         sudo systemctl enable --now mysql
         ```

+        !!! tip
+            Depending on your Linux distribution, the service may be named `mysqld` instead of `mysql`.
+If you get an error with the above command, try `sudo systemctl enable --now mysqld` instead.

         <h3>Create a MySQL Database</h3>